 As has been presented, China is a huge market for tea, not only in consumption but also in production.
 In this case, does imported tea has a chance to share the market?
 The answer is yes.

 Tea actually has two markets in China.
 One is the traditional raw leaf tea market in 6 major tea categories, and the other is Lipton-style teabags, substitute teas, and herbal teas.
-Although both markets are about tea, they treat with two completely different types of consumers.
+Although both markets are about tea, they treat two completely different types of consumers.

 People who drink traditional raw leaf tea are generally more aged people, and most of them are consumers over 35 years old.
 Those who drink raw leaf tea normally pay attention to quality, origin, season, grade, aroma, color, taste, etc., with higher requirements.
 This group of people will normally not drink teabags.

-As for teabags, especially fruity aromatic teabags, other alternative teas and herbal teas, as well as the imported tea brands, whether it’s Twinings or TWG, these consumers are generally relatively young petty-bourgeois, this group of consumers belongs to the same group as consumers of coffee, milk tea, and beverage products.
-The relatively have less exigence on the tea quality, but higher requirements for the brand and experience.
+As for teabags, especially fruity aromatic teabags, other alternative teas, and herbal teas, as well as the imported tea brands, whether it’s Twinings or TWG, these consumers are generally relatively young petty-bourgeois, this group of consumers belongs to the same group as consumers of coffee, milk tea, and beverage products.
+They relatively have less exigence on the tea quality, but higher requirements for the brand and experience.

 Case study of how an English tea company is winning the Chinese tea market

 Richard Tea is an English tea company based in London, and they propose a collection of black, green, and herbal teas from plantations all over the world.
-All their tea blends are made in the traditional English style, but each with a dainty touch: combining various teas, aromatic herbs, and spices help a tea blend to deliver all the shades of taste.
+All their tea blends are made in the traditional English style, but each with a dainty touch: combining various teas, aromatic herbs, and spices helps a tea blend to deliver all the shades of taste.

 GMA has been responsible for Richard Tea’s China integrated digital marketing in banding and product promotions toward China’s potential consumers.
 We have made the best strategy and great results.

-Our Solutions for Richard’s entry strategies including:
+Our Solutions for Richard’s entry strategies include: